SarveshwarSenthilKumar/SarveshwarSenthilKumar/README.md

    A fun project that simulates different challenges of a hacker’s life, built with Python.

 6. **[Passion-3](https://github.com/SarveshwarSenthilKumar/Passion-3)**
-   A project focusing on passion-driven development techniques, helping developers align their coding efforts with what excites them most.
+   A project focusing on passion-driven development techniques, and improve my problem solving skills while documenting the whole project for a school presentation.
+Battleship, Tic-Tac-Toe, and Rock Paper Scissors in one game website broadcasted to the entire school.

 7. **[Vitalisync](https://github.com/SarveshwarSenthilKumar/Vitalisync)**
    An app that focuses on health and wellness, providing personalized recommendations for meals, exercise, and overall lifestyle changes powered by AI.